nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_bond.rst

 .. note::
     This feature can be used only by nRF Desktop peripheral devices.

-Set the :kconfig:`CONFIG_DESKTOP_BLE_DONGLE_PEER_ENABLE` option to use the dedicated local identity to connect with the dongle.
+Set the :kconfig:option:`CONFIG_DESKTOP_BLE_DONGLE_PEER_ENABLE` option to use the dedicated local identity to connect with the dongle.
 The last application local identity (the one with the highest ID) is used for this purpose.

 The dongle is the nRF Desktop central.